End of COVID-19 curbs should come with caution, England's chief medical officer says

 July 16 (Reuters) - England is in much better shape due to the COVID-19 vaccination programme but people should approach the end of coronavirus restrictions with caution, the country’s chief medical officer said on Thursday.

-"I don't think we should underestimate the fact that we could get into trouble again surprisingly fast," Chief Medical Officer Chris Whitty said in a webinar late on Thursday hosted by the Science Museum.
+"I don't think we should underestimate the fact that we could get into trouble again surprisingly fast," Chief Medical Officer Chris Whitty said in a webinar late on Thursday hosted by the Science Museum bit.ly/3z5Zs0i.

 “We are not by any means out of the woods yet on this, we are in much better shape due to the vaccine programme, and drugs and a variety of other things”, he added.